mrquincle/pointnet-keras/README.md

 No need to install anything, no python3, no keras, no tensorflow, no numpy, no matplotlib, no h5py.
 It is an amazing world. :-D

 Accuracy rate should be at around 82.5% (not as good as in the original implementation).
-I've to check this still, first five epochs:
+I myself see more like 72%.

     Using TensorFlow backend.
     2018-09-06 16:32:46.147706: I tensorflow/stream_executor/cuda/cuda_gpu_executor.cc:897] successful NUMA node read from SysFS had negative value (-1), but there must be at least one NUMA node, so returning NUMA node zero
     2018-09-06 16:32:46.148321: I tensorflow/core/common_runtime/gpu/gpu_device.cc:1405] Found device 0 with properties: